EntangledSolutions-tech/Tajeer-plus/VEHICLE_STATUS_CONTRACT_INTEGRATION.md

 - `contracts.selected_vehicle_id` - UUID reference to the vehicle
 - `vehicles.status_id` - UUID reference to the vehicle status
-- `vehicle_statuses.code` - Auto-incrementing integer code for each status
+- `vehicle_statuses.code` - Auto-incrementing integer code for each status (system-managed)
-- `vehicle_statuses.name` - Human-readable name of the status
+- `vehicle_statuses.name` - Human-readable name of the status (used for queries)

 ### Security Considerations